Secure access and data for workflows in Azure Logic Apps

 }

-Enable Microsoft Entra ID OAuth as the only option to call a request endpoint
+Enable OAuth 2.0 with Microsoft Entra ID as the only option to call a request endpoint (Consumption only)

-1. Set up your Request or HTTP webhook trigger with the capability to check the OAuth access token by following the steps to include the 'Authorization' header in the Request or HTTP webhook trigger outputs.
+1. For your Consumption workflow, set up your Request trigger or HTTP Webhook trigger with the capability to check the OAuth access token by following the steps to include the 'Authorization' header in the Request or HTTP webhook trigger outputs.

 Note